KSDaemon/wiola/README.md

 Instead of compiling lua-* modules into nginx, you can simply use [OpenResty](http://openresty.org) server.

+In any case, for your convenience, you can install Wiola through [luarocks](http://luarocks.org/modules/ksdaemon/wiola) by `luarocks install wiola`.

 Next thing is configuring nginx host.
 See example below.

 ```nginx